steenk/tripledollar/README.md

 	alert(JSON.stringify(tdstruct));

+# The wrapper tripledollar()

+To place the elements on a page, there is a more convenient way, than use "document.body.appendChild()".
+There is a wrapper function called "tripledollar()" that can take many arguments, of both tdstruct and element, and place them on the page.

+	tripledollar(
+		$$$('h1', '$$$'),
+		['p', 'Using ', ['strong', 'tripledollar'], ' is a habit I can\'t get rid of.'], document.createElement('hr')
+	)

 # Finally

 It was quite a bit of information for this rather small library.
 Here is a piece of code that you can use as a starting point, and try this for your self.
 Just copy it and save it as a HTML file.